gauravaror/catastrophic_forgetting/README.md

 # Does an LSTM forget more than a CNN?
 An empirical study of catastrophic forgetting in NLP

-This is repository contains code for experiment to evaluate catastrophic forgetting in neural networks for ALTA paper.
+If you want to access version used in ALTA Paper, use branch (alta_paper) This is repository contains code for experiment to evaluate catastrophic forgetting in neural networks for ALTA paper.

 ## Requirements